Remuneration Subject to Source Deductions of Québec Income Tax

 - benefits paid under the Labour Adjustment Benefits Act (federal statute);

-- benefits paid under a program administered pursuant to an agreement entered into under section 5 of the Department of Fisheries and Oceans Act (federal statute);
+- benefits paid under a program administered pursuant to an agreement entered into under the Department of Fisheries and Oceans Act (federal statute);

-- annuities from a deferred profit-sharing plan (DPSP) (including a DPSP whose registration has been revoked), minus any amount determined under sections 883, 884 and 886 of the Taxation Act;
+- annuities from a deferred profit-sharing plan (DPSP) (including a DPSP whose registration has been revoked), minus any amount determined under the Taxation Act;

 - amounts paid by a custodian of an employee benefit plan, other than refunds of contributions made to the plan;